National Horseracing Museum

 The racehorse retraining facility provides an opportunity for the public to encounter live racehorses in the site’s restored stables and newly built arena.

-Opened in November 2016 by Her Majesty The Queen, the redevelopment of the venue affirms the historic status of Newmarket as the internationally recognised home of horseracing, and provides the widest possible survey of the sport's cultural and historic importance in the UK.
+Opened in November 2016 by Queen Elizabeth II, the redevelopment of the venue affirmed the historic status of Newmarket as the internationally recognised home of horseracing, providing the widest possible survey of the sport's cultural and historic importance in the UK.